-The PI-2023-5 project is a Provisional Interconnection Service request for a 200 MW Wind Generating Facility with a Point of Interconnection (POI) at the May Valley 345 kV substation, also known as 3RSC-2023-3 in the 3RSC cluster.
+The PI-2023-5 project is a Provisional Interconnection request for a 200 MW Wind Generating Facility with a Point of Interconnection (POI) at the May Valley 345 kV substation.
+PI-2023-5 is the Provisional Interconnection request later submitted as Generation Interconnection Request 3RSC-2023-3 in the 3RSC cluster..